Sourdough Bread

 use a sprayer/spritzer ($1 at Costco) with clean water to keep the bread from dying out and forming a a hard skin. sprinkle black seeds on top of the bread (spruse a sprayer/spritzer ($1 at Costco) with clean water to keep the bread from dying out and forming a a hard skin. sprinkle black seeds on top of the bread (spraying the bread with a bit of water will help the seeds stick).

 Remember what the bread looks like when it went in, because you need to let it triple in volume.
-Depending of temperature and the four type, it would take from 3 to 5 hours.
+Depending of temperature and the four types, it would take from 3 to 5 hours.

 It is very tempting to eat the bread warm, but sourdough tastes a lot better after 2 hours..

-As I said at the introduction, this process looks long and complicated but the actual time that it takes is less then an hour over 2 days..
+As I said at the introduction, this process looks long and complicated but the actual time that it takes is less then an hour over 24 hours..

 TIPS:

 when you make the sponge you can make the bread more (or less) sour by playing with the temperature.
 Cooler temperature (65f) promotes the bacteria the makes it sour, and warmer temperature makes it less sour but faster fermentation.
-If you choose to use lower temperature, you may need to add 2-3 hours to the fermentation time..
+If you choose to use lower temperature, you may need to add 4-5 hours to the fermentation time..

 NOTES: